dddicillo/3901-tutorial/README.md

 	<html> </html>

-In this case, \<html\>" is known as the start tag and "\</html\>" is known as the end tag.
+In this case, \<html\> is known as the start tag and \</html\> is known as the end tag.
 Start and end tags can be referred to as opening and closing tags, respectively.

 The basic structure of HTML tags is: